bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### But Seriously, What *Are* Macros?

 - ‘metaprogramming’, from the Latin: ‘WTF?’.
-I mean, “code that writes code”.
+- I mean, “code that writes code”.
 - Write ‘extensions’ to Scala which expand out to more complicated code when used.
 Evaluated at compile time.

+---

+### Examples of Macros

-- Facility for us to write syntax that feels “built in” to Scala, e.g. String Interpolation:
+- Facility for us to write powerful new syntax that feels ‘built-in’, such as Shapeless' “This Shouldn't Compile” `illTyped` macro...

     ```scala
-    s"Foo: $foo Bar: $bar FooBar: ${foo + bar}"
+    scala> illTyped { """1+1 : Int""" }
+      <console>:19: error: Type-checking succeeded unexpectedly.
+      Expected some error.
+         illTyped { """1+1 : Int""" }
+                ^
     ```

+---

+### Examples of Macros
 - Annotations that rewrite / expand code:

     ```scala